by Dr. Laura Paris and Dr. Anita Sadaty

 - Anti-TPO, Anti-TG and TSI Antibodies – screen for autoimmune thyroid disorders that are often correlated with PCOS.

-The concern here is both your exposures to chemicals in your environment that mess with your hormones, called endocrine disrupters, PLUS your ability to detox (metabolize) chemicals and hormones effectively.
+The concern here is both your exposure to endocrine-disruptive chemicals in your environment that contribute to PCOS hormone imbalance, PLUS your ability to detox (metabolize) chemicals and hormones effectively.
 Some women with PCOS have genetic variations (SNPs) that make it harder to detox.
+Both of these situations can result in excessive estrogen, which can contribute to cancer risks, inflammation, weight gain, and heavy painful periods.

 How to test